johanix/draft-berra-dnsop-opt-keystate/draft-berra-dnsop-keystate-02.md

 Text".
 It is possible to return EDE data with all types of DNS messages, including QUERY, NOTIFY and UPDATE.

-However, there are three limitations to EDE that make it insufficent for communicating state between two parties:
+However, there are three limitations to EDE that make it insufficient for communicating state between two parties:

 1. An EDE must only be present in a response, not in the originating message.